geeker254/Pizza-project/README.md

     *Duck Duck Go

 ### Behavior Driven Development
-The user interacts with the site where he/she select their order based on their choice and enjoy a delicious pizza.
+The user interacts with the site where he/she select their order based on their choice and place an order of one of our finest delicious pizza.

 ### Technologies Used